 - Climate and meteorology

 - Cultural heritage, social amenity, and impacts on other land users

 - Any other environmental aspects relevant to the proposal

 This information is generally procured through desktop and field surveys.
-Other legally required approvals, which are obtained prior to the commencement of operations, include a Safety Management Case, Heritage Clearance and Native Vegetation Clearance approvals, all of which are formally assessed by the DMP.
+Other legally required approvals, which are obtained prior to the commencement of operations, include a Safety Management Case, Heritage Clearance and Native Vegetation Clearance approvals, all of which are formally assessed by the DWIRS.